polytypic/Recalled/Docs/Tutorial.md

-# How to Define Computations that can be Recalled
+# Defining Computations that can be Recalled

 Recall is a library, an [EDSL](http://en.wikipedia.org/wiki/Domain-specific_language) of a sort, that